 5. Conclusions

 This study supports the expectation of microclimatic buffering along topographic gradients, but also highlights that the buffer effect depends on spatiotemporal variation in the alpine landscape.
 We found that thermal gradients in alpine landscapes are more complex than changes in annual mean temperature, as a possible explanation of the general disconnect between regional climatic models and local scale data (Giorgi et al. 2009).
 Specifically, we confirmed that bioclimatic indices like GDD and FDD are major microclimatic drivers in alpine communities, with strong connections to local patterns of snow cover and topographic refugia.
-The influence of these drivers was especially informative in relict alpine communities subjected to long-term periods of natural and anthropogenic climate warming.
+The influence of these drivers was highly informative in relict alpine communities subjected to long-term periods of natural and anthropogenic climate warming.
 Our results from either vegetation resurveys or local modeling indicate an increase in species with tolerance to winter freezing at the expense of species from snow-protected microsites.
 The reduction of snow-protected microsites will eventually result in the simplification of microclimatic gradients and the homogenization of local communities, increasing extinction risks of relict species from snowy sites.
-Although these patterns partially agree with the themophilization process, our study shows that species replacement is mainly affecting cold-adapted species with ecological preferences for snow-free microsites, as a possible effect of recent homogenization processes.
+Although these patterns partially agree with the thermophilization process, our study shows that species replacement is mainly affecting cold-adapted species with ecological preferences for snow-free microsites, as a possible effect of recent homogenization processes.
 These predictions highlight the need for further monitoring bioclimatic drivers and snow patterns, ideally complemented with the assistance of temporal series of satellite images, together with physiological, genetic and demographic approaches.
 It will be also necessary to identify critical plant life stages responding to microclimatic conditions, since only a few studies have tackled this question in adult plant survival, seed dispersal and persistence (Auffret et al. 2023), germination (Shimono & Kudo 2005) or seedling survival (Rosbakh et al. 2022, Gya et al. 2023).
 Such studies will be especially informative in alpine relict communities reduced to small alpine areas, which are more likely to experience local extinctions (Körner & Hiltbrunner 2021).
 In these systems, major tipping points are likely depending on the spatiotemporal variation of snow cover and its effect on the topographical buffering of bioclimatic variables.

 ACKNOWLEDGEMENTS

-We thank the Picos de Europa National Park for their support in field sampling and their contribution in microclimate monitoring, and Alvaro Bueno and Teresa García for their collaboration in the vegetation surveys.
+We thank the Picos de Europa National Park for their support in field sampling and their contribution in microclimate monitoring, and Álvaro Bueno and Teresa García for their collaboration in the vegetation surveys.

 AUTHOR CONTRIBUTIONS